After Gallbladder Surgery

 When to call your healthcare provider

-Fever of 100.4º F (38º C) or higher, or as directed by your healthcare provider
+Fever of 100.4º F (38º C) or higher, or as directed by your provider

-Increasing pain, redness, or drainage at an incision site
+More pain, redness, or fluid leaking at an incision site

-Vomiting or nausea that lasts more than 12 hours
+Upset stomach (nausea) or vomiting that lasts more than 12 hours

 Yellow skin or eyes